malibayram/my_personal_task_manager/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Project Milestones

+- [x] Creation of the Flutter project and uploading it to GitHub
+- [x] Creation of the Firebase project and linking it to the Flutter project
+- [ ] Implementing CI/CD processes with Github Actions and deploying to Firebase Hosting (Next steps are listed below)
+  - [ ] Conducting Flutter tests
+  - [ ] Building the Flutter application for Android and deploying it to the Google Play Store
+  - [ ] Building the Flutter application for iOS and deploying it to the App Store
+- [ ] Implementing user login and registration processes with Firebase Authentication
+- [ ] Conducting database operations with Firebase Firestore
+- [ ] Performing backend operations with Firebase Cloud Functions
+- [ ] ...